guitarvydas/guitarvydas.github.io/_posts/2024-02-12-Normalization.md

 Assembler programmers quit complaining and retired after GCC came out.
 Programming languages that included syntax for *register* declarations and fine control of register usage, went away and were superseded by programming languages that presented fewer options and allowed programmers to think freely at higher levels.

+# Normalization
+Putting *all* args on the stack was *normalization*.

+This standard way of passing arguments to subroutines looked inefficient at first.

+This normalization had at least two effects:
+- it made it possible to create new higher level languages for human use
+- it made it possible to write better optimizers in compilers - everything is the same, so writing code to optimize the normalized output of dumb compilers became easier to imagine.

+UNIX also won big due to normalization.
+Until UNIX became popular, each peripheral device attached to a computer required special-case code to be written for it.
+UNIX's approach was to normalize access to devices - all devices were made to appear the same, they all looked like *files*.
+This normalization made it possible to write scripts that generalized to many devices.
+Generalized scripts made it possible to write more interesting, more complicated, scripts.

 # Appendix - See Also

 ### References